 What good is knowing all the benefits of the fruit but not eating it in the healthiest way possible?
 We’ve got you covered with two super healthy and easy recipes with a twist.

 A healthy twist to the classic style of fries with just six ingredients.
 Here’s what you’ll need:

 - One lemon

 - 1 tsp grated Coconut

 - Take a well-sized watermelon and cut it into fry-like strips and sprinkle them with chaat masala.

 - And voila!
 Your fries are ready to be served.
-Enjoy this goodness without an ounce of guilt.
+So enjoy this goodness without an ounce of guilt.

-This is a fruit ideal for a smoothie.
+Watermelon is ideal for a smoothie.
 So why not try something a little different and healthier this time?

 - 3 cups watermelon